 Changes must be submitted before the 20th of the current month to take effect on the first day of the following month (ex: submit changes by April 20th to start May 1).
 You'll be unable to make changes after the 20th of the last month of your policy.

 To make changes:

 Two tax forms are provided for employees who have an HSA: 1099-SA and 5498-SA.

-How to find them: Avidia Bank sends applicable forms directly to enrolled employees.
-You can also find them in your Gusto Benefits Card Manager:
+How to find them: Avidia Bank sends applicable forms directly to enrolled employees, unless you've changed your delivery preference to electronic delivery only.
+You can also find your forms in the Gusto Benefits Card Manager: